w3rew/stressed/docs/CLI.md

 ###### **Options:**

 * `-s`, `--sampler <sampler_path>` — Path to sampler
 * `-c`, `--checker <check>` — Path to checker: either to reference solver, or to the dedicated checker.
-See custom_checker for details
+See --use-custom-checker for details
-* `--custom_checker` — Whether to use custom checker.
+* `--use-custom-checker` — Whether to use custom checker.
 Without this flag, --checker argument is interpreted as path to the reference solver.
-However, if custom_checker flag is present, --checker receives *testcase* and, **immediately after**, *the program's answer*
+If --use-custom-checker flag is present, --checker receives *testcase* and, **immediately after**, *the program's answer* and should exit with zero or non-zero exit code
-* `--sampler_use_stdin` — Use stdin to supply random seed to sampler.
+* `--sampler-use-stdin` — Use stdin to supply random seed to sampler.
 The default behaviour is to specify it as the only argument to the sampler
 * `--diff-mode <DIFF_MODE>` — Mode to use for diffs; works only for default checker

   Default value: `line`